 Number and value of awards

-One award of €50,000 funded by the Donors’ Association.
-The award can be presented to individual researchers or small research teams from all fields of research who work at universities and research institutions in Germany.
+The Donors’ Association provides annual funding of €50,000 for the award.
+The award can be presented to individual researchers or teams involved in any field of research at universities and research institutions in Germany.

-Researchers may nominate themselves or be nominated by someone else.
-Researchers who are employed at universities and research institutions in Germany may nominate themselves.
-Nominations may be put forward by leaders of universities and research institutions and by previous Communicator Award recipients.
+Researchers may apply themselves or be nominated by someone else.
+In order to be eligible for the award, researchers have to be employed at a university or non-university research institution in Germany and pursue their communication activities primarily in German-speaking countries.
+Nominations may be put forward by leaders of universities and research institutions as well as by previous Communicator Award recipients.

 When selecting the prizewinners, the jury recognises the following achievements: